Recognizing Inattentive ADHD: The 5 Most Overlooked Signs and Helpful Tips for Living with Them

 3. Spaciness/distractedness

 With an inattentive ADHD brain, you are easily pulled to think about something other than the task at hand.
 This is a common occurrence.
 Perhaps you get distracted by a “new shiny object,” the snow drifting outside of your window, or squeaking noise of the heater in your office.
 Your child may drift off into thoughts about lunch or playing a video game during their math exam.
+This tendency for distractedness makes it tougher to stay on point and complete the activities of daily living, homework or job responsibilities.
+Plus, many people with inattentive ADHD may process information more slowly than they actually comprehend it, making them feel perpetually behind and overwhelmed.
+It takes longer to sort through and digest information.

 TIPS: